+- (b) Planning Statutory Appeals (or Applications) under PD8A paragraph 222.
 Permission to apply is not required.
-Summary grounds are not required unless ordered by the Court (under CPR PD 54D 3.5);
+A party intending to contest the claim is not required to file summary grounds of defence unless ordered by the Court to do so (under CPR PD 54D 3.5); - (c) Appeals under section 289 of TCPA 1990 against decisions on enforcement notice appeals and tree replacement orders (under section s.208) and appeals under section 65 of the Planning (Listed Buildings and Conservation Areas) Act 1990 on decisions against enforcement notice appeals, where permission is required (see PD 52D para 26); - (d) Planning judicial reviews where permission to apply and an Acknowledgment of Service are required (see CPR 54.4 and 54.8).
+These include challenges to decisions of local planning authorities, development consent orders (under s.118 of the Planning Act 2008) and neighbourhood plans (under s.61N of TCPA 1990). - 35.
+The Planning Liaison Judge will designate cases as "significant" applying the criteria at paragraph 3.2 of Practice Direction 54D.
+Paragraph 3.4 of Practice Direction 54D sets the following target timescales for significant cases which will apply, save where the interests of justice require otherwise. - (a) Applications for permission to apply for judicial review or planning statutory review are to be determined within three weeks of the expiry of the time limit for filing of the acknowledgement of service. - (b) Oral renewals of applications for permission to apply for judicial review or planning statutory review are to be heard within one month of receipt of request for renewal. - (c) Applications for permission under section 289 of the Town and Country Planning Act 1990 are to be determined within one month of issue. - (d) Planning statutory reviews are to be heard within six months of issue.

-- (c) Appeals under section 289 of TCPA 1990 against decisions on enforcement notice appeals and tree replacement orders (under section s.208)3 where permission is required (see PD 52D para 26); - (d) Planning judicial reviews where permission to apply and an Acknowledgment of Service are required (see CPR 54.4 and 54.8).
-These include challenges to decisions of local planning authorities, development consent orders (under s.118 of the Planning Act 2008) and neighbourhood plans (under s.61N of TCPA 1990). - 34.
-The Planning Liaison Judge designates cases which are "significant" according to paragraph 3.2 of Practice Direction 54D.
-Paragraph 3.4 of Practice Direction 54D sets the following target timescales for significant cases, which, save where the interests of justice require, will apply. - (a) Applications for permission to apply for judicial review or planning statutory review are to be determined within three weeks of the expiry of the time limit for filing of the acknowledgement of service. - (b) Oral renewals of applications for permission to apply for judicial review or planning statutory review are to be heard within one month of receipt of request for renewal. - (c) Applications for permission under section 289 of the Town and Country Planning Act 1990 are to be determined within one month of issue. - (d) Planning statutory reviews are to be heard within six months of issue. - (e) Judicial reviews are to be heard within ten weeks of the expiry period for the submission of detailed grounds by the defendant or any other party as provided in CPR 54.14. - 35.
-Cases not designated as "significant" will be dealt with within the general timescales set out above for other claims in the Administrative Court.
+Judicial reviews are to be heard within ten weeks of the expiry period for the submission of detailed grounds by the defendant or any other party as provided in CPR 54.14.